atlasgong/mindvista/CONTRIBUTING.md

 SEO title and description are respectively pulled from the `title` and `description` fields of Payload's `Clubs` or `Resources` collection.

+## Integrations

+### Mailchimp

+API keys are secured server-side with Next.js' server components.
+See [Mailchimp's stance on API key security](https://mailchimp.com/help/about-api-keys/#api+key+security).
+See Mailchimp's [documentation](https://mailchimp.com/developer/marketing/api/) for more.

+#### To add a subscriber:

+Use `addListMember(email_address: string)` from [addMailchimpSubscriber.ts](src/lib/addMailchimpSubscriber.ts).

+#### Removing subscribers

+Please ARCHIVE subscribers.
+Do not permanently delete a user unless they have requested their data deleted.
+If a user is permanently deleted; they will not be able to resubcribe with the same email using our newsletter form.

+See this [StackOverflow explanation](https://stackoverflow.com/a/52376496/) and Mailchimp's [official documentation](https://mailchimp.com/help/delete-contacts/#Archive_vs._Remove).

 ## Error Handling / Common Errors

 ### Dynamic APIs are Asynchronous